 - 1. Proposal is placed before the International Board of Directors during the October Meeting for approval.
 If approved the redistricting takes place following the International Convention unless otherwise specified. - 2.
 Districts hold elections during the multiple district convention or a special convention.
-If the proposal was approved to take place the following year, district conventions would take place as usual for the election of DG Team for the current districts. - 3.
+If the proposal was approved to take place the following year, district conventions would take place as usual for the election of DG Team for the current districts.
+This election may include "planned vacancies" in which one district leaves the first vice district governor position vacant and the second district leaves the second vice district governor position vacant.
+This is an informal agreement which may make merging the districts the following year easier but is not supported by the International Constitution and By-Laws. - 3.
 For areas that are waiting an additional year to merge, consider this year as a time to consolidate programs.
 Encourage Lion leaders to meet to determine how items identified during the analysis can best be managed.
 Encourage them to revisit the goals and further outline their action plans.